RBEGamer/NixieClock/README.md

 ## SEONDS  ADDON PCB

-This pcb add 2 more nixie tube outputs, if you want to have seconds, no software modification needed. it simply add an other shift register at the end of the others
+This pcb add 2 more nixie tube outputs, if you want to have seconds.
+No software modification needed. it simply adds an other shift register at the end of the chain.

 ![test image size](/documenation/pictures/sec_pcb.png)

 ### SOFTWARE
-To flash the arduino you can use the Arduino IDE to flash the `./src/nixie_driver/nixie_driver.ino` Select the Arduino Nano board and the SerialPort to Upload the Program.
+To flash the arduino you can use the Arduino IDE to flash the `./src/nixie_driver/nixie_driver.ino` Select the Arduino-Nano board and the serial port to upload the program.

-If you also have the Wifi-Module installed:
-Use as sketch the `/src/wifi_extention/wifi_extention.ino` for the `ESP8266`.

 ### SET TIME
 After power up the clock you can use the buttons to change the time.
-Select with the `OK-BUTTON` if you want to change minutes or hours and change them with the `+ / - Buttons`.
+Select with the `OK-BUTTON` to change between minutes or hours and change them with the `+ / - Buttons`.

 ### SERIAL COMMANDS
-The clock send out a current time string `_t_hours_mins_secs_` the t at the beginning is the time identifier.
+The clock send out the current time string `_t_hours_mins_secs_`.

-To set the clock using serial you can use the st time command: `_st_hours_mins_`
+To set the clock using serial you can use the `st` time command: `_st_hours_mins_`

-note the `_` at the end this has to be send, with a new line charater.
+**Note: The `_` at the end has to be send, with the `\n` new line charater. **

-start an anti-burnin-cycle with `_abi_` the clock send `_abi_started` and `_abi_finished`

 # PICTURES